Read Jean-Paul Sartre with voice, context, and method in the same frame.

 Prompt 3: Provide the most likely causes behind Jean-Paul Sartre becoming a notable philosopher.

-The central claim is this: Jean-Paul Sartre’s emergence as a notable philosopher can be attributed to a confluence of personal, historical, and intellectual factors.
+In plain terms: Jean-Paul Sartre’s emergence as a notable philosopher can be attributed to a confluence of personal, historical, and intellectual factors.

-The added historical insight is that Jean-Paul Sartre is best read as a method of pressure, not only as a set of theses.
+Jean-Paul Sartre is best read as a method of pressure, not only as a set of theses.
 The question is what the thinker makes harder to ignore.

 Pioneering Existentialism